-It seems like everyone today is posting about their causes, causing causes to trend, and causing businesses to ask: “Should we get all caused up, like, seriously?”
+It seems like everyone today is posting about their causes, causing causes to trend, and causing businesses to ask: “Should we get all caused up?”

 In even recent memory, many big-assed brands have lied to and manipulated their customers.
 Brand transparency is a recent development that lots of brands are taking their sweet time adapting to.
 So, when big brands hop on board buzzy social causes, it’s only sensible to question their motives and results.
 In a word, their authenticity.